 If you want more help, join my email newsletter, where I drop value bombs like this one on how to achieve your potential.
 To be honest, I mainly write for ambitious, normal people, not people who are completely below average in every way because it’s much harder, if not impossible, to help the latter.

-But as mentioned, I used to below average in many ways and am still actively working on becoming above average.
+But as mentioned, I used to suffer and perform poorly in most categories and am far from where I want to be.
 Hope kept me going.
 I believed it was possible to change.
-Maybe it is for you.
+Maybe I can help you too.
 Sign up for my email newsletter below for free to get secret tips to getting ahead.